 How To Make Black Bean Soup

-With canned ingredients and dried spices, minus the cilantro and avocado, it is a pantry soup that can be whipped up with long shelf-life ingredients that you have at home.
+With canned ingredients and dried spices, minus the cilantro and avocado, this is a pantry soup.
+You whipped it up with long shelf-life ingredients that you might already have at home.

 To start, I sauté red onions with garlic and a mix of cumin, ancho chile powder, oregano, garlic and onion powder, salt and pepper.